ocamllabs/icfp2016-blog/ML/making-reactive-programs-funct.md

 accessible straight away.
 In this model, taking the tail of a list would give you a "next int" instead of an "int".

+**Trouble in paradise 2: space leaks**:
+A leaky program is easy to make in two programs which are syntactically exactly the same except for their types.
+One leaks and one doesnt, which is very confusing to the working programmers.
+Once you add time to a language, values have intensional content.

+A value may be constant over time (i.e. use fixed memory) or change over time (i.e. use up increasing memory over time).
+We need a distinction in the type system for things that change over time vs constant factors.
+The constraint will be to prevent the programmer from using facts in the present which would use up our RAM if they had to be tracked for the future.
+So lets add some new types for the "type of Stable A" _vs_ "always A".